-Based on the existing data and literature, we propose that the cyber incident data, despite its scarcity in terms of the number of records, can be further enriched by entity-specific information of victim organizations, enabling a more thorough and detailed analysis on how the risk factors of an organization affect its cyber risk.
+In this study, we define a cyber incident as any event that compromises the confidentiality, integrity, or availability of entity-specific information systems, and we focus on modeling such incidents at the entity level to enrich existing datasets.
+Based on existing data and literature, we propose that cyber incident data, despite its scarcity in terms of number of records, can be enriched by entity-specific information of victim organizations, enabling a more thorough and detailed analysis of how the risk factors of an organization affect its cyber risk.

-In this study, we make our best effort to collect cyber incident data from the public domain, which is then accompanied by additional data from the proprietary InsurTech source that offers a rich set of features associated with individual organizations.
-This collective dataset allows us to build ML models for the assessment of entity-specific cyber risk and make predictions on the occurrence and frequency of cyber incidents that an organization would possibly experience.
+We make our best effort to collect cyber incident data from the public domain, which we then augment with additional data from a proprietary insurtech source that offers a rich set of features associated with individual organizations.
+This collective dataset enables us to build ML models for the assessment of entity-specific cyber risk and understand the occurrence and frequency of cyber incidents that an organization could possibly experience.
 The models are designed to answer the following questions:

-\begin{enumerate} \item Compared to the conventional insurance risk factors used in practice, such as industry and revenue, do additional entity-specific features offer an improved incident prediction performance? \item Beyond predicting the occurrences of various incidents (i.e., whether or not an incident of a particular type would occur), can their frequencies (i.e., the number of incidents of a certain type) be predicted reasonably well with the currently available data? \item At the entity level, is there any dependence among the occurrences and frequencies of various kinds of incidents? \end{enumerate}
+\begin{enumerate} \item Compared with the conventional insurance risk factors used in practice, such as industry and revenue, do additional entity-specific organizational features offer an improved incident evaluation performance? \item Beyond capturing the occurrences of various incidents (i.e., whether an incident of a particular type would occur), can their frequencies (i.e., the number of incidents of a certain type) be evaluated reasonably well with the currently available data? \item At the entity level, when the firm-specific characteristics are given, is there any conditional dependence among the occurrences and frequencies of various kinds of incidents? \end{enumerate}